Protests in Indian capital after 9-year-old girl allegedly raped and murdered

-New Delhi (CNN)Hundreds of people protested in the Indian capital Delhi on Wednesday for the fourth day straight, as outrage continues to build over the alleged rape and murder of a nine-year-old girl from one of India's most oppressed castes.
+New Delhi (CNN)Hundreds of people protested in the Indian capital Delhi on Wednesday for the fourth day straight, as outrage continues to build over the alleged rape and murder of a 9-year-old girl from one of India's most oppressed castes.

 Protesters marched holding signs that demanded accountability for the girl's death.
 "We want justice," they chanted, with placards that read: "Justice for India's daughter."